Kaba Ma Kyei

-A long-standing tradition is that those who sing the national anthem bow at the end, as a show of respect for the nation.
+Schools start with the students saluting to the State Flag and the Martyrs, followed by singing the National Anthem and saluting the Anthem.
+At Offices, this procedure is done at a designated time in the afternoon.
+A long-standing tradition is that those who sing the national anthem bow to salute at the end, as a show of respect for the nation.
+At schools, offices and formal gatherings, the command "နေမြဲ" (As you were!) is shouted to conclude the salute.

 History

 Pre-colonial Burma did not have a proper national anthem, but had compositions glorifying the king, which served as royal anthems.
 After the annexation of Burma by the British Raj in 1886, "God Save the King" became the national anthem of British Burma.